Skip to main content

 Priority 2

-Pediatric patient has surgery within 7 - 28 days
+Pediatric patients have surgery within 7 - 28 days

 Priority 3

-Pediatric patient has surgery within 42 - 70 days
+Pediatric patients have surgery within 42 - 70 days

 Priority 4

-*The target time within which 9 out of 10 patients are seen.
+*The target time within which 90% of patients are seen

-Data for pediatric patients' wait times is reported using these measurement numbers:
+Data source for pediatric wait times for surgeries:

 TIME TO PEDIATRIC PATIENT'S FIRST SURGICAL APPOINTMENT